nawaaugustine/kobo-mrz/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+List of all major frameworks/libraries used to bootstrap this project.

 * [IONIC](https://ionicframework.com/)
 * [MicroBlink SDK](https://microblink.com/)